rkuma183/wilsonmar.github.io/_posts/2016-06-16-image-processing-using-aws-lambda.md

 0. Other Lambdas subscribe to this topic so as soon as messages arrive in the topic, second Lambda gets executed with the message as it's input parameter.

-<a name="Thumbnail"></a>
+<a name="ImageSizes"></a>

-## Picture generation #
+### Resize images to various sizes #

-Pictures need to be re-sized for:
+Pictures need to be re-sized for (pixels):

-   * 150x fixed width, height is scaled as needed
+   * 150x? fixed width, height is scaled as needed
    * 50x50 scale image best into box
-   * x150 fixed height, width is scaled as needed
+   * ?x150 fixed height, width is scaled as needed

+   * 108x108 PNG (with transparency) or JPG for display in the Alexa App.
+   * 512x512 PNG (with transparency) or JPG for display in the Alexa App on larger screens.

+   * 2560x1440 for YouTube Channel Art

 ImageMagick is used.

-PROTIP: Do image compression after resize.
+   PROTIP: Do image compression AFTER resize?

 <a name="Compress"></a>